 2. Fix the Recoil Spring

 If your recoil starter doesn’t return to its original position after pulling on the rope, there’s a high chance that the issue lies with the recoil spring.
 Over time, it may bend or even break.
-When that happens, you’ll need to replace it with a new one.
+When that happens, you can fix the go-kart pull start by replacing the worn recoil spring with a new one.

 Step 1: Remove the Ratchet and Reel

 First, remove the ratchet, which holds the reel in place.
 You can do this by simply removing the bolt that is located on top of the ratchet.
 If you’ve already replaced the pull string, then you won’t have to remove these components.

 Take a matching socket wrench and turn the ratchet bolt counter-clockwise to loosen it.
 Remove the bolt and the ratchet.
 This will also give you access to the reel.
 Remove both components so that you can fix the recoil spring.

 Step 2: Fix or Replace the Recoil Spring